jojokarlin/Git_DRI_Jan_2017/gitaction.md

 To commit and add at the same time, use the command:
  `git commit -a`
+But keep in mind that this does not include a message out the version you just logged.
+To add and commit *with* a message about this version, use:
  `git commit -am "[message about the commits]"`

+It is good practice to check your status (make sure you're in the working directory) using:
+`git status`

+Git will tell you if changes have been made but not "staged" (i.e. not added) or committed.

-####You can practice by inserting these to your gitcheat.md file:
+####You can practice adding and committing by inserting these to your gitcheat.md file:
  - git status
  - git add
  - git commit -m "[message]"

-and even this command we will be explaining below
- - git push -u origin master
+ - git commit -am "[message]"

-Now, how do you get these changes onto a shared GitHub so that others can see your good work?
+Now, how do you get these changes onto GitHub so that others can see your good work?

 ## Git Push

 Because our local and remote repos are connected, we can `push` our local repo to its remote directory.

 In the command line, type:
 `git push -u origin master` (this pushes to the master branch)

 You'll then be prompted to enter your GitHub username and password.

 Refresh GitHub in the browser to see your changes.

 ####Cheer wildly!

-Subsequently, you can just use `git push`
+Subsequently, you can just use `git push` to push commits from your local repo to your remote repo on GitHub.
 ___
 [<<< Connect GitHub](github.md) - [Making a copy from GitHub >>>](gitpull.md)
 [Glossary](glossary.md) ~ ~ ~ [Helpful commands](helpfulcommands.md)